Health & Wellbeing

 Dry January: The benefits of a month without alcohol

-As the new year begins, it’s a great opportunity to reflect on your drinking habits.
+As the new year begins, many begin to reflect on health and lifestyle – including our drinking habits.
 Perhaps the holiday celebrations led to overindulgence, a string of hangovers, and an unexpected gasp at the bank balance.

 With its chilly weather and the end of the festivities, January can leave you feeling low.
 That’s why cutting back on alcohol might seem like a good choice to reset and regain some energy.

-A consideration for those interested in changing their routine is trying ‘Dry January’.
-This is a campaign that involves abstaining from alcohol for the entire first month of the year, organised by the non-profit organisation Alcohol Change UK.
+‘Dry January’ is a campaign that involves abstaining from alcohol for the entire first month of the year, organised by the non-profit organisation Alcohol Change UK.
+Approximately 15.5 million people in the UK planned to take part in Dry January 2025, a massive increase from the year before (215,000).

 Taking a month off from drinking could help you step back and examine your relationship with alcohol and consider the implications on your mental health.
 Undoubtedly, this task will prove to be easier for some than others.
 You might learn you depend on it to manage stress or feel comfortable in social situations.
 Or you might discover you feel better and think more clearly when not drinking.